 Nubkaure Amenmhat II (Part I).

 The king’s pyramid complex at Dahshur is the source of an incredibly rare find: the intact burials of Princess Ita and Queen Khnum-et.
-Their gorgeous jewellery is among the finest ever discovered in Egypt, true masterpieces of the art.
+Their gorgeous jewelry is among the finest ever discovered in Egypt, true masterpieces of the art.

 The king dispatches expeditionary fleets to the Levant (Palestine and Syria), where items bearing his name have been discovered as far afield as Ugarit.

 The annals of Nub-kau-Re (Source: Brown University).